-Under the Maryland Insurance article, a policyholder may waive UM coverage in the policy only if he/she executes a written waiver of that coverage.
-So if you did not expressly waive it, you have uninsured motorist coverage.
+Under the Maryland Insurance Article, a policyholder may waive UM coverage in the policy only if he/she executes a written waiver of that coverage.
+So if you did not expressly reject it, you have uninsured motorist coverage.

 - Uninsured motorist frequently asked questions

 - Don't assume you do not have uninsured motorist coverage.
 Maryland law has a lot of odd quirks that provide coverage.

 Predicting the trial value of any Maryland personal injury case is almost impossible.
 There are many factors that can affect the value of a case.
 Your attorney can only give you a general idea of the value of your case based on cases we have handled with similar injuries and will not be able to predict the precise amount you will receive.
 That said, our lawyers generally are able to give our clients a settlement range that they can reasonably expect after our lawyers have reviewed the client's personal injury case.